2020PB/police-brutality/reports/New York.md

 ### Cop shoving a person to the ground towards metal trash bins | May 30th

 An NYPD officer pushes a civilian down towards trash cans.

+pb-id: ny-newyorkcity-9

 **Links**